-Source: American Community Survey 2017; National Vital Statistics Report Vol 67, No. 7, 2018
+Source: American Community Survey (1) 7; Notional Vital Statistics Report Vol 67, No. 7, 2018

 As the number of older adults in the County increases, so will the number of older adults with disabilities.
-Combining the population projections from Table 2 with the current prevalence rates of disability by age group, the table below shows the estimated number of older adults who will be living with a disability or needing assistance by 2033.
-In the next 15 years, we estimate a 24% increase in older adults who are disabled living in Contra Costa County.
+Combining the population projectic is from Table 2 with the current prevalence rates of disability by age group, the table below shows to assumated number of older adults who will be living with a disability or needing assistance by 2033 on the next 15 years, we estimate a 24% increase in older adults who are disabled living in Contra Cost.
+County.